prrao87/tweet-stance-prediction/README.md

 used to provide pre-trained representations of a language's syntax, which can be far more useful when training a neural network for previously unseen tasks.

-The below sections highlight the installation steps for each technique studied.
+The below sections highlight the installation steps for each approach used.

-## Option 1: ULMFit with the *fastai* framework

-This utilizes the *Fastai* framework (built on top of PyTorch) to perform stance classification.
-Python 3.6+ is used for all the work shown.
+Python 3.6+ and PyTorch 1.0.0 is used for all the work shown.

-### ULMFit Installation
+### Module Installation

 Set up virtual environment: